-Equity investments and investments in debt instruments are not held for trading.
+Equity instruments and investments in debt instruments are not held for trading.
 If equity instruments or investments in debt instruments are quoted in an active market, the fair value is based on price quotations at the period-end-date.
 If equity instruments or investments in debt instruments are not quoted in an active market, the fair value is calculated utilizing an adjusted book value per share method or EBITDA multiples approach based on available information as of each period-end-date and comparable companies.
-The principal input that is not observable and utilized for the calculation of the fair value of equity instruments and investments in debt instruments classified as Level 3 is the EBITDA rate used for the EBITDA multiples approach, which ranges from 5.2 times to 13.0 times.
+The principal input that is not observable and utilized for the calculation of the fair value of equity instruments and investments in debt instruments classified as Level 3 is the EBITDA rate used for the EBITDA multiples approach, which ranges from 4.7 times to 10.5 times.